niltor/DeepSeekSDK-NET/README.md

 The first type only requires providing the 'apiKey' to create an instance;

-The second method provides a `HttpClient` parameter, which is suitable for maintaining the `HttpClient` through the `HttpClientFactory` and then materializing it.
+The second method provides a `HttpClient` parameter, which is suitable for maintaining the `HttpClient` through the `HttpClientFactory` and then instance it.

 ### Calling method